Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Related Work

 A recurring challenge in alignment research is the ``proxy gap'', which is the discrepancy between a reward model's classification accuracy on a benchmark and the actual quality of the policy it produces~\citep{gao2023scaling, wen2024rethinking}.
 If a reward model excels at ranking static pairs but fails to guide a policy (e.g., via BoN or PPO) toward better outputs, its practical utility is limited.

 Most existing benchmarks evaluate reward models in isolation.
 While some studies attempt to link reward accuracy to downstream tasks, they often resort to indirect proxies, such as performance on OOD QA datasets or generic LLM-based judgments without tailored criteria~\citep{malik2025rewardbench, liu2024rm, zhou2024rmb}.
 In contrast, our study rigorously quantifies this relationship.
-We evaluate consistency using direct policy optimization techniques, specifically BoN and PPO, demonstrating that our Personalized RewardBench offers a significantly higher correlation with downstream policy quality than other benchmarks.
+We evaluate consistency with downstream performance, specifically BoN and PPO, demonstrating that our Personalized RewardBench offers a significantly higher correlation with downstream policy quality than other benchmarks.